 I was hoping that two weeks after announcing that I was giving up writing a weekly column, two writers from Meeker and Rangely would “step up to the plate” and give column-writing a chance.

 Visitors to northwestern Colorado talk about its natural beauty as a revelation: the wildlife, the scenery and the outdoor way of life.
-There are some who find beauty in the cast-off antlers shed each spring.
-The big bucks that graze in yards all over town drop their horns in all sorts of unexpected places.
-A […]
+There are some who find beauty in the cast-off antlers shed each spring. […]

 Reading is fun.
 A seemingly self-explanatory statement often evokes an odd response from parents, teachers, and experts in the field of education.